 What kind of an action can you take?

 It changes the information that the user agent has to give to any given website.

-To take an example, Random Agent Spoofer can inform a website that the user is accessing the website via an iOS/iPhone device and is using the web browser Safari.
+To take an example, User-Agent Switcher and Manager can inform a website that the user is accessing the website via an iOS/iPhone device and is using the web browser Safari.

 In truth, the user may be using a Windows machine with Firefox as the browser of choice.